O1ahmad/ansible-role-systemd/README.md

 Variables are available and organized according to the following software & machine provisioning stages:
 * _install_
 * _config_
+* _uninstall_

 #### Install

 _The following variables can be customized to control various aspects of installation of individual systemd units.
 It is assumed that the host has a working version of the systemd package.
 Available versions based on OS distribution can be found [here](http://fr2.rpmfind.net/linux/rpm2html/search.php?query=systemd&submit=Search+...&system=&arch=)_.

 `[unit_config: <config-list-entry>:] path:` (**default**: <string> `/etc/systemd/system`)
 - load path to systemd unit configuration.

   In addition to /etc/systemd/system (*default*), unit configs and associated drop-in ".d" directory overrides for system services can be placed in `/usr/lib/systemd/system` or `/run/systemd/system` directories.

   Files in **/etc** take precedence over those in **/run** which in turn take precedence over those in **/usr/lib**.
 Drop-in files under any of these directories take precedence over unit files wherever located.
 Multiple drop-in files with different names are applied in lexicographic order, regardless of which of the directories they reside in.
 See table below and consult **systemd(1)** for additional details regarding path load priority.

 *Load paths when running in **system mode*** (--system)

 | Unit Load File Path | Description |